dvesti/annielyu.com/content/post/viscover_shiny/index.md

 ## How I got the chance to develop Shiny tools

 The following sections are a few short stories about my experiences in developing Shiny tools.
-If you're not interested, you can jump to [the last section](#resource) to check the recommended resources for learning and mastering Shiny. :triangular_flag_on_post:
+If you're not interested, you can jump to [the last section](#resource) to check my recommendations for learning and mastering Shiny. :triangular_flag_on_post:

 #### Iowa DNR MSIM - SGCN Modeling